 Three key factors, however, can easily destabilize an algorithmic stablecoin’s peg.

-• The exchange rate fluctuations can affect algorithmic stablecoins, temporarily causing payments and transfers to be disrupted.
+- The exchange rate fluctuations can affect algorithmic stablecoins, temporarily disrupting payments and transfers.

-• Algorithmic stablecoins rely on external data (exchange rates) to regulate total supply and maintain their pegs.
-Data errors, poor data quality, delays in reporting, and poor data quality can all lead to instability for algorithmic stablecoins.
+- Algorithmic stablecoins rely on external data (exchange rates) to regulate total supply and maintain their pegs.
+Data errors, reporting delays, and poor data quality can all lead to instability for algorithmic stablecoins.

-Overall, collateralized stablecoins such as VeUSD have a much lower chance of losing its peg than algorithmic ones.
+Overall, collateralized stablecoins such as VeUSD have a much lower chance of losing their peg than algorithmic ones.

 VeUSD has a liquid collateral (USD) that can be transferred faster than other assets, and this is the ideal case for stablecoins.
-In any case, cash collateral allows stablecoin supply for rapid inflation or deflation.
+In any case, cash collateral allows stablecoin supplies to resist rapid inflation or deflation.
 Investors can withdraw their funds at any given time.

-VeUSD has also a wide range of uses, such as decentralized finance (DeFi) applications and supply chain systems and settlements, and plays a great part in circular economics on the VeChain network.
+Although VeUSD has a wide range of uses, such as decentralized finance (DeFi) applications and supply chain systems and settlements, it must play a great part in the economics of the VeChain network to gain usage.

 What are the different types of stablecoins?